JordanMarr/SqlHydra/README.md

 // Create a subquery that gets top 5 avg prices by category ID: let top5CategoryIdsWithHighestAvgPrices =
     select {
-        for p in productTable do
+        for p in SalesLT.Product do
         where (p.ProductCategoryID <> None)
         groupBy p.ProductCategoryID
         orderByDescending (avgBy p.ListPrice)